-Number of Stockholders entitled to receive Total - 588 Definitive Information Statements and PCD Nominees were given copies through PDTC Management Report and Other Materials for distribution to the shareholders.
-Date of Actual Distribution of Definitive Information Statement and Management Report Annii 22, 2015 and Other Materials held by market April 22, 2015 participants/certain beneficial owners Date of Actual Distribution of Definitive Information Statement and Management Report April 22, 2015 and Other Materials held by stockholders Both digital format and printed copies were State whether CD format or hard copies were distributed. distributed Copies of the Definitive Information Statement is also available at the Company's website.
-If yos indicate whether requesting stackholders Digital copies: 514 If yes, indicate whether requesting stockholders Printed copies: 29 were provided hard copies E-mail: 45
+Number of Stockholders entitled to receive Total - 619 Definitive Information Statements and PCD Nominees were given copies through PDTC for Management Report and Other Materials distribution to the shareholders.
+Date of Actual Distribution of Definitive Information Statement and Management Report and Other April 21 2015 Materials held by market participants/certain April 21, 2015 beneficial owners Date of Actual Distribution of Definitive Information Statement and Management Report and Other April 21, 2015 Materials held by stockholders Both digital format and printed copies were distributed.
+State whether CD format or hard copies were Copies of the Definitive Information Statement and distributed Annual Report are also available at the Company's website.
+If yes, indicate whether requesting stockholders were provided hard copies Digital copies: 544 Printed copies: 29 E-mail: 71